opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/network-settings.md

 - `http.bind_host` (Static, list): Specifies an address or addresses to which an OpenSearch node binds to listen for incoming HTTP connections.

-- `http.publish_host` (Static, list): Specifies an address or addresses which an OpenSearch node publishes to other nodes for HTTP communication.
+- `http.publish_host` (Static, list): Specifies an address or addresses that an OpenSearch node publishes to other nodes for HTTP communication.

 ## Advanced transport settings